nitkannen/multimodal-cultural-fairness/README.md

 * SCoFT: Self-Contrastive Fine-Tuning for Equitable Image Generation
 * Easily accessible text-to-image generation amplifies demographic stereotypes at large scale
 * Diversity is not a one-way street: Pilot study on ethical interventions for racial bias in text-to-image systems
+* Controlling the Fidelity and Diversity of Deep Generative Models via Pseudo Density

 ## Culture Grounding
 * A Computational Approach to Identifying Cultural Keywords Across Languages